roshni92027-create/OIBSIP/ATM-Interface/README.md

 # 🏦 ATM Interface

-A console-based ATM Interface developed using **Java** as part of the **Oasis Infobyte Internship Program (OIBSIP)**.
+A console-based **ATM Interface** developed using **Java** as part of the **Oasis Infobyte Internship Program (OIBSIP)**.

-The application simulates common ATM operations such as user authentication, balance inquiry, cash deposit, withdrawal, money transfer, and transaction history.
+The application simulates common ATM and banking operations through an interactive console-based interface.

 ---

 ## 📌 Project Overview

-The ATM Interface provides a simple and interactive banking experience through a Java console application.

-Users can securely log in using their **User ID and PIN** and perform different banking operations.
+The ATM Interface is a Java-based banking simulation that allows users to securely log in using their User ID and PIN and perform various banking operations.

+The project focuses on applying **Object-Oriented Programming (OOP)** concepts, data handling, validation, and transaction management in Java.

 ---

 ## ✨ Features

-- 🔐 User Login Authentication
+- 🔐 User ID and PIN authentication
+- 🚫 Maximum login attempt limit
-- 💰 Check Account Balance
+- 💰 Check account balance
-- 💵 Deposit Money
+- 💵 Deposit money
-- 💸 Withdraw Money
+- 💸 Withdraw money
-- 🔄 Transfer Money
+- 🔄 Transfer money between accounts
-- 📜 View Transaction History
+- 📜 View transaction history
+- 🕒 Transaction date and time recording
+- ⚠️ Invalid amount validation
+- 💳 Insufficient funds validation
+- 🔎 Transfer recipient validation
-- 🚪 Secure Logout / Exit
+- 🚪 Quit / Exit option
-- ⚠️ Invalid Login Handling
-- 🔒 Failed Login Attempt Limit
-- 🏦 Bank and Account Management
+- 🏦 Bank and account management
-- 🧾 Transaction Recording

 ---